 Welcome to Our Sports Concussion Clinic

-As leading experts in the field of concussions, our sports medicine doctors at Lakeshore Orthopaedics provide diagnostic concussion evaluations and concussion management services as well as ongoing education and community service.
+As leading experts in the field of concussions, our sports medicine doctors at HFM Lakeshore Orthopaedics provide diagnostic concussion evaluations and concussion management services as well as ongoing education and community service.
 Through our Sports Concussion Clinic and social media (such as Twitter and blogs) and lectures, our sports medicine doctors strive to continue to raise awareness and promote education about proper concussion management with athletes, parents, coaches, and area schools and sports teams.

 What Is a Concussion?